poikilotherm/brb4bbb/README.md

 # Big Red Button for "Big Blue Button"

 The uprising amount of video conferences in 2020 due to the ongoing 2020 COVID-19 crisis led me to built a small microphone switch for easy mute / unmute operation.

-In videoconferences, you should keep muted to reduce background noise for all the others.
+In video- or audioconferences, you should keep muted to reduce background noise for all the others.

 There are two common usage patterns for a microphone during a video or audio
 conference:

 1. You're the speaker and will speak > 10 seconds.
-   You want a manual toggle for switch your mic on and off again.
+   You want a manual toggle switching your mic on and off again later.
 2. You're making occasional comments or short statements.
-   You want a push-to-talk like experience, unmuting when pushed and going back mute when done.
+   You want a push-to-talk like experience, unmuting when pushed and going right back to mute when done.

 This project aims to support both use cases with a single button.
 As I laid my hands on a few buttons with red LED rings, I called this "big red button" for a very commonly used